 Split the rubbish and recycling duties amongst your family

 After all that hard work getting everything in order, on Christmas Day the living room can quickly become a sea of wrapping paper.

-The solution – be prepared to enable your family to tidy up as you go along.
-Have a bag for recycling and general rubbish circulating during the mayhem, so that when it’s calmed down all you’ll have to do is pop the bags into the bins outside, and sit down with the family for some Christmas telly.
+The solution – be prepared to let your family tidy up as you go along.
+Have a bag for recycling and general rubbish circulating during the mayhem, so that when the unwrapping frenzy is over all you’ll have to do is pop the bags into the bins outside, and sit down with the family for some Christmas telly.